usSEABED: Gulf of Mexico and Caribbean (Puerto Rico and U.S. Virgin Islands) Offshore Surficial Sediment Data Release, version 1.0

 2. Hydrographic Chart Bottom Type code

-This code, described in UKHO (2005) and NOS (1997), has the form "Cy.S.Co".
-It is essentially the same as the U.S. NOS codes.
-The calculation is mostly a matter of assigning textural classes in front-significant order based on the (GSSC(M)) ratios, but also with special classes "R", "Wd," where rock and weed memberships are significant.
+This code, described in UKHO (2005) and NOS (1997), has the form "Cy.S.Co", and is essentially the same as the U.S. NOS codes.
+The calculation is mostly a matter of assigning textural classes in front-significant order based on the (GSSC(M) ratios, but also with special classes "R", "Wd" where rock and weed memberships are significant.
 Thus, the output codes are minimal codes.

 3. Folk and Shepard Classifications

-These have been implemented following the schemes in Poppe and others (2000).
+These classifications for grain size have been implemented following the schemes in Poppe and others (2000).

 4. P-wave Velocities for Consolidated Materials Based on Time-Average Model